-'''

 int pmAddProfile(pmInDom indom, int numinst, int instlist[])

-'''

 Add new instance specifications to the instance profile of the current PMAPI context.
-At its simplest, instances identified by the instlist argument for the indom instance domain are added to the instance profile.
+In the simplest variant, the list of instances identified by the instlist argument for the indom instance domain are added to the instance profile.
 The list of instance identifiers contains numinst values.

-If indom equals PM_INDOM_NULL, or numinst is zero, then all instance domains are selected.
+If indom equals PM\INDOM\NULL, or numinst is zero, then all instance domains are selected.
 If instlist is NULL, then all instances are selected.
 To enable all available instances in all domains, use this syntax:

-'''

-pmAddProfile(PM_INDOM_NULL, 0, NULL).
+pmAddProfile(PM\INDOM\NULL, 0, NULL).

-'''